matt-cook/corpchaps.com/get-started/bring-steve-to-you.md

 permalink: get-started/bring-steve-to-you/
 menu: get-started
 ---
-Future home of on-site consulting details

-OLD CONTENT:

-### On-Site Consulting
+Pain-point question

+The importance/ROI of a consultant

+The Bring Steve to You package ___s you exponential to

+### Here's what's included when you Bring Steve to You:

+## 8-12 Hours of On-Site Consultation

 One day of consulting anywhere in the USA. including information about on-site consulting outside of the USA.

 We will be in touch via email within 1-2 business days after your purchase to make arrangements for your on-site consultation.

-### Closing subhead here xxx
+### Closing subhead here xxxx

-Start helping organizations in your area experience the gifts that corporate chaplains bring to individual employees and to businesses as a whole.
+Start xxxx.

-Just click on the “BUY NOW” button below to access the tools and strategies you need for success in this industry!
+Just click on the “BUY NOW” button below to xxxx!

 <a class="button" href="https://gumroad.com/l/dQFcn">
       BUY NOW ($1,950)